-If you want to see the hipper side of Hamburg, St. Pauli is the one of the top choices for where to stay in Hamburg.
+If you want to see & experience the hipper side of the city, St. Pauli is the one of the top choices for where to stay in Hamburg.
 Be sure to stay here before it becomes overrun with modern development and high-class establishments.

 Recommended hotels in St. Pauli

 The St. Pauli area offers some of the most affordable lodgings in Hamburg.
 In fact, there are numerous hostels in the area.
 Luckily, there’s also a decent selection of mid-range hotels that are situated near the action.

-- Hotel Lucky Inn: If you want to stay right on the Reeperbahn, this hotel is one of the classier options on a street full of night clubs and bars.
+- Hotel Lucky Inn: If you want to stay right on the Reeperbahn, this Hamburg hotel is one of the classier options on a street full of night clubs and bars.
 The rooms are small but colourfully decorated.

 - Hotel Hafen Hamburg: This hotel is a short three-minute walk from the Elbe River and the Reeperbahn, but its main highlight is the Tower Bar.
 Enjoy drinks and food as you gaze out over the city and harbour.

 - Cityhotel Monopol: A three-star hotel, this isn’t the finest establishment, but it’s close to the nightlife and has its own sports bar.
 Within a few dozen metres of the hotel, you’ll come across Schmidt’s Tivoli Theater, the Spielbudenplatz, and other notable St. Pauli attractions.

 - ARCOTEL Onyx Hamburg: The centrally-located four-star hotel is near the subway station and around the corner from the Panoptikum Wax Museum.
-It’s also on the western end of St. Pauli, making it easier to reach the Old City centre.
+It’s also on the western end of St. Pauli, making it easier to reach the Old City centre of Hamburg.

-✔ Best area to stay for shopping sprees and fine dining
+✔ Top neighbourhood to stay in Hamburg for shopping sprees and fine dining